 No. Level 1, Level 2 and Level 3 IFS training programs provide comprehensive training and experience in the IFS therapeutic model.
 Upon completion of each level of training, participants are prepared to work as IFS therapists, having gained a breadth of knowledge and understanding about the way in which IFS enhances their lives, the lives of their clients, and others.
 Workshops such as those offered by PESI, or other independent administrators do not replace or substitute the IFS Institute Training program offerings.

 Is there a Code of Conduct for IFS Institute Events and Activities?

 Code of Conduct for Events and Activities Organized by IFS Institute, Inc.

-"Members" of IFS Institute’s events and activities: Anyone who participates in, observes, teaches, or otherwise attends IFS Institute-organized training programs, conferences, webinars, teleconferences, workshops, online communities, or other functions.
+Members of IFS Institute’s events and activities: Anyone who participates in, observes, teaches, or otherwise is present at an IFSI-organized training program, conference, webinar, teleconference, workshop, on-line community, or other function.

 - Displaying or allowing to be displayed sexual images in public spaces

 - Unwanted or uninvited photography or recording